Penetration pricing is one of the many pricing strategies employed by companies in an attempt to increase their revenue and/or profit.

 Second, when demand is price elastic, which means that the level of demand heavily depends on the price, it is easier to entice consumers away from their current brand of choice, and it is more likely that a penetration pricing strategy will succeed.

-Finally, when the total cost structure of your company signals that you’ll have positive economies of scale, i.e., the marginal cost of your product will decrease as the level of production increases, then as your company gains more customers the price you can offer sustainably will decrease.
+Finally, when the total cost structure of your company signals that you’ll have positive economies of scale (i.e., the marginal cost of your product will decrease as the level of production increases) then as your company gains more customers, the price you can offer sustainably will decrease.
 Moreover, a large market share will be a fundamental requirement of long-term success.

 You’ve just built a great SaaS platform in a competitive market.
 The R&D costs were very high, but the cost to maintain and host the service per client is very low.
-Because of this your marginal cost decreases rapidly from $15 to $10 if you can increase the number of subscribers from Q1 to Q2.
+Because of this, your marginal cost decreases rapidly from $15 to $10, if you can increase the number of subscribers from Q1 to Q2.

-The competitor currently prices their product at $30, and you think it will take a price of $12 initially to get customers to try your service.
+The competitor currently prices their product at $30, and you think it will take a price of $12 to initially get customers to try your service.
 Let’s look at this graphically:

 You know that, so long as you can work your way to a market share that garners you a sales volume of Q2 that you will be profitable in the long run.